thehardwareguy2000/Weather-Analysis-/README.md

 # Weather-Analysis-

-#Download The Csv from here[a link](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/). and put it in Data folder.
+#Download The Csv from [here](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/). and put it in Data folder.